- Home

 Semi-Rigid PVC (SR-PVC)

 Semi-Rigid PVC (SR-PVC) is mainly used as primary insulation and is very abrasion-resistant.
-SR-PVC insulation also had heat, water, acid, and alkali resistance, along with being flame-retardant.
+SR-PVC insulation also has heat, water, acid, and alkali resistance, along with being flame-retardant.
 For 30-16 gauge wire, a 10-mil. wall meets the UL-style UL 1061 (80 degrees Celsius, 300 volts).

 Plenum Polyvinyl Chloride (Plenum PVC)

-Plenum Polyvinyl Chloride (Plenum PVC) insulation is suitable for use in plenum spaces -- building spaces behind dropped ceilings or raised floors left open to allow for air circulation.
+Plenum Polyvinyl Chloride (Plenum PVC) insulation is suitable for use in plenum spaces—building spaces behind dropped ceilings or raised floors left open to allow for air circulation.
 Standard PVC is considered a non-plenum insulation option because it does not exhibit the qualities necessary for safe usage in plenum areas.
-To be plenum-rated, the insulation must meet more-stringent fire safety regulations.
+To be plenum-rated, the insulation must meet more stringent fire safety regulations.

 Polyethylene (PE)

 Polyethylene (PE) Insulation is mostly used in coaxial and low-capacitance cables because of its exemplary electric qualities.
-It is often used in high performance applications because it is affordable and can be foamed to reduce the dielectric constant to 1.50.
+It is often used in high-performance applications because it is affordable and can be foamed to reduce the dielectric constant to 1.50.
 This makes polyethylene a popular insulation option for cables requiring high-speed transmission.
-Wire and cable with polyethlene insulation can be used in operating temperatures ranging from -65° Celsius to +80° Celsius.
+Wire and cable with polyethylene insulation can be used in operating temperatures ranging from -65° Celsius to +80° Celsius.
 All PE insulation is stiff, hard, and inflexible at all densities.
 PE insulation is also flammable.
 Additives can be used to make PE insulation flame-retardant, but doing this will sacrifice the dielectric constant and increase power loss.

 Polypropylene (PP)